hankshyu/RISC-V_MAC/README.md

 # RISC-V_MAC
-- MAC system with IEEE 754 compatible
+- MAC system with IEEE 754 standard
 ## To be released soon.